ibrahim85/Artificial_Neural_Networks/Guide_To_ANN.md

 Gradient descent is an optimization algorithm that is perhaps the most commonly used optimization algorithm in ANN's.

-### 3. 1 The Cost Function
+### 3. 1 The Loss Function

-The **cost function** or **loss function** allows us to quantify how well our network is approximating it's output.
+The **loss function** allows us to quantify how well our network is approximating it's output.
 If we call our network weights *W*, this function is directly measuring the quality of weights *W*.
 We ultimately want to discover the *W* the minimizes the cost function.

 ![](./images/costfunction.png)

 In this function *C* represents the **mean squared error**

+**I. Classification Tasks**

+For classification tasks, we should always use the **cross-entropy** loss function.
+It has been tested to perform much better than the classification error function, and as well as somewhat better than mean squared error.

+**II.
+Regression Tasks**

+For regression tasks, it's recommended that you utilize an absolute value function, such as the **mean absolute error**, wich will give you a network that computes the conditional median of the target distribution, rather than the conditional mean.

+--

 **Computing the Gradient**